jcagarcia/ngLoupeField/README.md

 AngularJS directive to include loupe field component in your AngularJS applications!
 You can load the suggestions from a remote REST API, it also supports promises.

+Follows the main concept of allmighty-autocomplete[https://github.com/JustGoscha/allmighty-autocomplete] project providing a new input component to autocomplete your searches but with different usage, different appearance and extra functionalities doesn't included on allmighty-autocomplete project.

+ngLoupeField is not a fork of allmighty-autocomplete project.

 Checkout the demo to see what it does.

 # Setup